 Remember that coffee mug that gets placed anywhere?
 Well, it just spilled on the wooden table and is leaving stains and ring formations on your precious furniture.
 And this doesn’t just apply to coffee, this is also true for hot tea and even spilled milk left uncleaned for a while.

 Even more serious stains would be from the alcohol drinks like wine, the occasional beer, and even regular soda drinks.
 They leave a ring on your furniture that is not that easy to remove once left for a few days, or for some, even just a few hours.
 Warning: DO NOT RUB with anger as, again, this might scratch the surface and leave you with a damaged wood furniture.

 This is a new way how to clean wood furniture and it is becoming more accepted these days because of its practicality and also for its effectiveness.
 Try to research and browse for possible uses of vinegar for the aforementioned stains and other smudges on your wood furniture.

 Vinegar is cheap, readily available, and has been proven very effective in cleaning all kinds of wood furniture.
 Let me say it again, first know the wood that is blemished BEFORE trying any cleaning method.
 Save yourself the agony of regret.

 The bottom line is to have an open mind in how to clean wood furniture.
 There are many techniques and methods, and the best way to know which is perfect for you is to try it yourself for a bit and then decide.
-There are professional companies like Maid Complete that do this excellently because of their experience and skills and research.
+There are professional maid service companies like Maid Complete that do this excellently because of their experience and skills and research.
 And I bet you can also do the same.